vaslabs/cardgame/README.md

     * Players can leave the game if they have an empty hand
     * Players can switch direction of play (just indicative)

-- Actions are done through http
-- Results are retrieve via a server sent event stream
+- Actions and results are communicated via a websocket
-- If clients get out of sync they can retrieve the whole game state